Mathuiss/lancasim/README.md

 **Running simulations**

-Starting lancasim with the `--help` option will show the following parameters:
+Starting lancasim with the `--help` option will show the following:

 ```
          _       ___   _   _ _____   ___   _____ ________  ___